Purchase ticket books from your driver or the downtown SMART office. Be sure to have exact cash.

 Going to Mountain Village?

 - The gondola provides daily service between Telluride and Mountain Village.
-If the gondola service is interrupted, bus service will be provided between the two towns.
+If the gondola service is interrupted, the bus service will be provided between the two towns.

 Title VI Policy